Climate and Average Weather Year Round in Scottsdale Arizona, United States

 The average hourly wind speed in Scottsdale experiences mild seasonal variation over the course of the year.

 The windier part of the year lasts for 9.5 months, from September 26 to July 11, with average wind speeds of more than 6.7 miles per hour.
-The windiest day of the year is April 30, with an average hourly wind speed of 7.6 miles per hour.
+The windiest month of the year in Scottsdale is April, with an average hourly wind speed of 7.5 miles per hour.

 The calmer time of year lasts for 2.5 months, from July 11 to September 26.
-The calmest day of the year is August 16, with an average hourly wind speed of 5.8 miles per hour.
+The calmest month of the year in Scottsdale is August, with an average hourly wind speed of 5.9 miles per hour.

 The predominant average hourly wind direction in Scottsdale varies throughout the year.